Arithmetic transfer for inner forms of $GL_{2n}$: Invariant

 where the $16$ coefficients lie in $W_{O_F}(\ob R)$.
 (The matrix presentation is meant with respect to the above basis $(t_0, l_0, m_1, n_1, t_2, l_2, m_3, n_3)$.)
 Then $y$ being an endomorphism of $(\ob P, \ob Q, F, \dot F)$ is equivalent to $\dot F \circ y = y \circ \dot F$.
 We now express this condition in terms of the $16$ coefficients.
 We write $a$, $b$, $c$ and $d$ for the four matrices in \eqref{eq:generic_endo_display} and let $ξ\in W_{O_F}(\ob R)$ be any element.
 The compositions $\dot F \circ x$ and $x\circ \dot F$, for $x\in \{a, b, c, d\}$, are given as follows:

 Thus $\dot F \circ y = y \circ \dot F$ if and only if the following identities hold.

 Assuming that all these relations hold, we claim that none of the $16$ variables is a unit.
-(This is equivalent to claiming that all $16$ coefficients are divisible by $π$ after base change to $W_{O_F}(R/π) = O_{\breve F}$ which precisely means that $z\in \mcZ(π^{-1}y)$.)
+(This is equivalent to claiming that all $16$ coefficients are divisible by $π$ after base change to $W_{O_F}(R/π) = O_{\breve F}$ which means that $π^{-1}y$ defines an endomorphism of the Dieudonné module of the closed point.
+This precisely means that $z\in \mcZ(π^{-1}y)$.)
 The proof of the claim is as follows.
 We use the matrix notation $(α_{ij})$, $(β_{ij})$ etc. to refer to the individual identities in \eqref{eq:display_final_identities}. \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item First, $(δ_{11})$ and $ (β_{11})$ imply that $a_{12}$ and $c_{12}$ cannot be units.
 Then $(γ_{12})$ implies that $d_{22}$ is no unit.
 Then $(δ_{22})$ shows that $a_{21}$ is no unit.
 By $(α_{21})$, also $b_{11}$ is no unit.

 \item Next, specializing $(δ_{12})$ along the projection map $s:W_{O_F}(\ob R) \to \ob R$, we obtain that $0 = π s(σ(a_{11})) + 0$ because $πs_0 = 0$ in $\ob R$.
 Since $π\neq 0$ in $\ob R$, it follows that $s(σ(a_{11}))$ is no unit and hence that $a_{11}$ is no unit.
 The same argument but for $(β_{12})$ shows that $c_{11}$ is no unit.